All posts by lspady

 • Write story about an everydaactivity you do all the time – for example, brushing your teeth, visiting the supermarket, riding your bike, etc. Then make the story weird by changing one small detail.
 For example, your toothbrush might be banana.
 Or the supermarket might only sell gorillas.
 Or the tyres of your bike might actually be snakes.

-5. Print off this prompt page.
+5. Open this prompt page.
 Choose one of the prompts and record your work on the page.
-You can choose to write your story on your mini spark recording page if you want.
+You can choose to write your story on your mini spark recording page or print out the prompt page.

 6. Choose a title for your story and record it.

-7. Share your language arts mini spark recording page or the prompt page with your teacher/EY coordinator.
+7. Share your language arts mini spark recording page and story with your teacher/EY coordinator.

 Post adapted from https://realpigeons.com/activities/how-to-write-a-silly-story/